trh178/sudoku-solver/README.md

 ## To use the program as it stands now ##

 Clone the repo.
-Make sure you have GHC 7.4.2 installed (haven't checked it with newer versions yet).
+Make sure you have GHC 7.6.2 installed (haven't checked it with other versions yet).
 In the cloned directory, do one of th following:

+### solve puzzle from sample file (refer to puzzle1 for format) ###

-    runhaskell sudoku.hs solve < puzzle1
+    runhaskell sudoku-test.hs solve < puzzles/sample-puzzles/puzzle1
-    runhaskell sudoku.hs solve < puzzle1 > out
+    runhaskell sudoku-test.hs solve < puzzles/sample-puzzles/puzzle1 > out
-    diff out solution1
+    diff out puzzles/sample-solutions/solution1

 *OR*

+### solve puzzle that is already in the puzzle pool ###

-    runhaskell sudoku.hs solve 1
+    runhaskell sudoku-test.hs solve 1
-    runhaskell sudoku.hs solve 5
+    runhaskell sudoku-test.hs solve 5

+*OR*

+### generate random puzzle ###

+    runhaskell sudoku-test.hs generate

+*Lastly*

 Questions/Comments/Concerns, just ask!